trema/trema/README.md

 ### Actions

-Each flow table entry contains a list of actions that will be executed when a packet matches the entry.
+The actions list of each flow table entry can be set with ":actions =>" when sending Flow-Mod or Packet-Out.

 ```ruby
 # Strip the VLAN tag of a packet then send it out to switch port #1